-Jang Rang La is a high mountain pass at an elevation of 5.793m (19,005ft) above the sea level located in the Shannan Prefecture of Tibet, in China.
+Jang Rang La is a high mountain pass at an elevation of 5.793m (19,005ft) above the sea level located in the Shannan Prefecture of Tibet, an autonomous region of China on the northern side of the Himalayas.
 It's one of the world's highest motorable roads.

-The road crossing the pass is an old unsurfaced track ending near the Indian border.
+The road is an old unsurfaced track ending near the Indian border.
 It’s impassable during winter months.
 Unfortunately access to the area for non-Chinese nationals is very difficult.